 Now I made everything from scratch… except for the rolos, you do have to draw the line somewhere!
 You could easily swap in some shortcuts if you prefer.

 The hot fudge sauce is quick and easy too.
-You’ll find yourself making it for everything, but if you have a favorite fudge to drizzle have at it!
-Besides the recipe came from the aunt who was celebrating the birthday, so I just had to make it!
+You’ll find yourself making it for everything, but if you have a favorite fudge to drizzle have at it.

 Just tell me you’ll make the cake!
 Part of the reason I love that particular chocolate cake recipe so much is the moist tender crumb.

 It really doesn’t need to be drenched in anything.
 However, being drizzled in sweet creamy goodness never hurt a thing and that is true of the cake as well!

 You’ll be eating the cake and hit a pocket of gooey goodness and all will be right with the world, if only for that minute.

 So get out a whisk and spatula and get to work!
 But first, I have to know what your favorite poke cake is.
 I’ve not made too many and now I want more!

 For another decadent poke cake, check out the recipe for Oreo cheesecake poke cake.
 It is chocolaty and delicious.